frida/frida/README.md

 Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS, Android, and QNX.
+Two ways to install—
 ===

-## Installing from prebuilt binaries
+## 1. Install from prebuilt binaries

 This is the recommended way to get started.
 All you need to do is: